 Who makes an official assessment to determine if an individual qualifies for certain care/coverage?

+Long term care facilities, medicaid, linsurance providers, Social Security disability benefits and other providers require that the individual have a certain level of need with ADLs before they will provide or cover certain services.
 Most programs that provide medical coverage have their own assessment process, assessors, rules and guidelines, and they may vary greatly from one program to another and one state to another.

 One of the best resources for beginning the assessment and application process is your local Area Agency on Aging.
 AAAs can let you know where you need to have an assessment done, and, in some cases, may actually be able to provide the assessment.
 Assessments can also be made by a family doctor or an occupational therapist.
 However, long-term care insurance agencies typically employ or sometimes hire private assessors to make eligibility determinations.